Health Feature Articles

 Osteoporosis is a disease that causes your bones to become weak and brittle and break more easily.
 According to the surgeon general, half of all Americans over age 50 will have weak bones by 2020, unless we take preventative measures.
 Osteoporosis is serious — especially for the elderly — and costly.
 May is National Osteoporosis Prevention Month, so it’s as good a time as any to make the following changes to your diet and lifestyle in order to help keep your bones healthy.

-need 1,200 mg.
+mg per day.
 It is best to get calcium from food.
-Low-fat
+Low-fat or fat-free

-recommended amount of vitamin D for adults until age 71 is 600
+sunlight or supplements.
+The recommended amount of vitamin D for

-International Units (IU).
-Those who are age 71 and older need
+adults until age 70 is 600 International Units (IU).
+Those who are

-exercise, like jogging, hiking or fast walking, most days of
+weight-bearing exercise, like jogging, hiking or fast walking, most

-the week.
-Strength training, like weight lifting, should be
+days of the week.
+Strength training, like weight lifting, should

 stress on the bones, which helps make them stronger.